midtown-ai/glossary/glossary/b.md

  See also [B], [Exploding Gradient Problem], [Sigmoid Activation Function], [Vanishing Gradient Problem]

+# Batch Of Experience

+ A set of experience, mostly likely sampled randomly from the replay memory.

+ See also [B], [Deep Q-Network], [Experience], [Replay Memory]

 # Batch Size

  The number of samples (rows) in a batch.